US Immigration Visas for Indian Entrepreneurs, Business Owners & Investors

 05 November 2025 USCIS Policy Manual Update — Key Points for Indian Applicants

 The November 2025 Policy Manual update introduced clarifications and refinements that significantly affect Indian entrepreneurs and investors.
+These updates remain in effect in 2026.

 Key improvements include: